JHitchiner/NZNetballAPI/README.md

 # NZNetballAPI
 An API for ANZ Premier league netball statistics, players and teams.
 To be later used in another project.

+Will be web scraping from anzpremiership.co.nz for team and player stats.
+Will be using node.js as a back-end.
+To be honest dont know much about it but maybe will try make a web app out of it and use node.js to direct to it?